 - Metis has introductory data science courses with both onsite & remote bootcamp options.
 Learn more about Metis in our review.

-- Aspiring data analysts can also look into Divergence Academy, an online bootcamp that offers full-time and part-time courses in data science and data analysis.
+- Aspiring data analysts can also look into Divergence Academy and Principal Analytics Prep, bootcamps that offer full-time and part-time courses in data science and data analysis.

 - People interested in self-paced learning can consider Data Science Dream Job.
 They offer flexible, remote courses for aspiring data analysts.